DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 To teach pupils with hearing impairments, vision impairments or multi-sensory impairments you’ll need a [mandatory qualification in sensory impairment (MQSI)](https://www.gov.uk/guidance/mandatory-qualifications-specialist-teachers) in addition to QTS.

-An MQSI will give you the skills needed to recognise pupils’ barriers to learning and help them overcome these.
+An MQSI will give you the skills needed to recognise any barriers to learning that pupils may experience and help them overcome these.

 ## Training for teaching pupils with SEND